-The attorneys at Morgan and Morgan are investigating a potential lawsuit on behalf of Canadian customers of TD Bank who were charged unfair overdraft fees.
-It has been alleged that the bank has been processing their customers’ fees in a highest-to-lowest sequence, rather than in the order in which the transactions were made.
+It has been alleged that TD Bank Canada has been processing its customers’ fees in a highest-to-lowest sequence, rather than in the order in which the transactions were made.
 This transaction sorting causes the customer’s account to be depleted more quickly, thereby maximizing the number of overdraft fees the bank can charge.

 While litigation has awarded compensation to aggrieved customers, it has also allowed these practices to be subject to a much higher scrutiny.
 The Consumer Financial Protection Bureau announced that it would be investigating the overdraft practices of several major banks.
 In addition to transaction re-ordering, the investigation will also focus on confusing customer communications; misleading marketing materials; and the unfair impact on low-income and younger consumers.